 The Tangkoko Nature ReserveFor more information about the Reserve and the various kinds of partly endemic animals that can be seen here, have a look here.
-Or you want to see a Tarsier photo?
-More information about the "world's smallest primate".
+Also check this site for photos of the famous tarsier, which is one of the world's smallest primates.

-Four basic homestays in Batuputih, near the park entrance, all with fullboard and about the same prices as on Bunaken Island: Mama Roos, Londa Linda, Ranger and Tarsius.
+Several homestays in Batuputih, near the park entrance, all with fullboard and about the same prices as on Bunaken Island: Mama Ros, Tangkoko Dove Villas, Tangkoko Hill Cottages.

 Tours to Tangkoko can also be arranged by Manado Safari Tours.